AndrewX1/Ruby-Tutorial/README.md

-Ruby-Tutorial-1
+Ruby-Tutorial-2
 ===============

-The first tutorial of the Ruby training at iStockphoto
+The second tutorial of the Ruby training at iStockphoto, creating an simple blog application using Rails and simple Gems